AshokGfsd/DAY03/README.md

 [_**How to compare two JSON have the same properties without order?**_](./JSON.js)
 - I create a javascript program for this question
-- And click the above link to get the answer
+- And click the above link to get the program

 ### **2.Use the rest countries' API URL -> https://restcountries.com/v3.1/all and display all the country flags in the console**